Jonathan Scott (zoologist): Wild things

-Jonathan and Angela have a son, David, and a daughter, Alia, and grandson Michael.
-David and his fiancee Tori, who are based in Santa Fe in the US, are the family’s Creative Directors and Business Managers.

 As stated above, Jonathan was a co-host of Big Cat Diary.
 Along with other naturalists, Jonathan tracked down and documented the lives of several big cats.
 His co-host Simon King documented the lives of the Marsh Pride lions and the life of a solo female lioness, Bibi, who had cubs but was shunned from the Marsh Pride.
 During all this Scott documented the cheetah Kike with her three nine-month-old cubs while Saba Douglas-Hamilton documented the lives of leopard Bella and her two cubs (Chui and unnamed female).

 Jonathan and Angela continue to document the lives of the Marsh Pride of lions that Jonathan first began following in 1977.
 They also wrote up the story of Half-Tail the leopard from 1988 to the time of her death in 1999.
 They continued to follow her daughter Zawadi (aka Shadow) from 1996 until she disappeared at the age of 16 in 2012.
 They now follow Zawadi's four-year-old daughter who can sometimes be seen around Leopard Gorge in the North Mara Conservancy.
 Bradt Publishers published new updated editions of The Marsh Lions in 2012 and The Leopard's Tale in 2013 bringing readers up to date with Half-Tail and Zawadi's story.

 In December 2015 the world heard of the poisoning of eight members of the Marsh Pride of lions.
 Three of the pride died - Bibi (17 years old), Sienna (11 years old) and a young male named Alan.
 Jonathan and Angela wrote extensively about this incident in the local and international press and on their Blog.